Lovi-0/StreamingCommunity/README.md

 ### Options (DEFAULT)

-* get_moment_title: Whether to fetch the title of the moment or not.
-  - Default Value: false

 * root_path: Path where the script will add movies and TV series folders (see [Path Examples](#Path-examples)).
   - Default Value: media/streamingcommunity

-* not_close: Whether to keep the application running after completion or not.
+* not_close: This option, when activated, prevents the script from closing after its initial execution, allowing it to restart automatically after completing the first run.
   - Default Value: false

 * map_episode_name: Mapping to choose the name of all episodes of TV Shows (see [Episode Name Usage](#Episode-name-usage)).